 Each Budd built railcar in our fleet has a rich and unique history.
 Learn more about them here.

 Stampede Pass - PAXX 800290

-Built as dome-coach #558 by the Budd Company in 1954 for the Chicago, Burlington, and Quincy for service on the Northern Pacific’s premier train, the Chicago-to-Seattle North Coast Limited, which the Northern Pacific operated in partnership with the CB&Q. It operated throughout the country in Amtrak service from1971-1995 before being sold into private ownership.
+Built as dome-coach #558 by the Budd Company in 1954 for the Chicago, Burlington, and Quincy for service on the Northern Pacific’s premier train, the Chicago-to-Seattle North Coast Limited, which the Northern Pacific operated in partnership with the CB&Q. It operated throughout the country in Amtrak service from1971-1995 before it was sold into private ownership.
 The car was briefly leased to the Grand Canyon Railway, where it bore the name Kokopelli.
+After the expiration of the Grand Canyon Railway lease, it operated in excursion and charter service out of Cincinnati for over a decade under the name Observatory.
 In the late 1990s, the car was converted from a dome-coach to a dome-sleeper, with the addition of three bedrooms, a galley, and a lounge seating area.
-After the expiration of the Grand Canyon Railway lease, it operated in excursion and charter service out of Cincinnati for over a decade under the name Observatory.
 Paxrail acquired the car in 2015 and named it Stampede Pass.
-It features dome seating for 24 passengers, as well as seating in six four-top tables for formal dining in the dome, 8 booth seats and 10 leather seats in the cherry paneled long lounge, and a full galley.
-The car can accommodate six overnight guests as well as one staff member.
-Master bedroom A features a queen size bed, full-size shower, toilet and vanity.
-Rooms B and C feature double size beds with sink and vanity.
-Rooms B and C share a full shower and lavatory.
-Based in Chicago, Stampede Pass is fully Amtrak certified and is available for charter service nation wide.
+It features dome seating for 24 passengers, as well as seating in six four-top tables in the dome, 8 booth seats, and 11 leather seats in the cherry paneled long lounge, and a full galley.
+The car can accommodate four overnight guests as well as one staff member.
+Under the dome is a public lavatory as well as a crew / storeroom.
+Rooms B and C feature double size beds.
+Based in Chicago, Stampede Pass is fully Amtrak certified and is available for charter service nation-wide.

 Bozeman Pass - PAXX 557